49122/49122/README.md

 </p>

 <p>Backend developer, specialized in Python.
-Focused in create high-quality software.
+Focused in creating high-quality software.
 Self-taught, I love learning about tech and teaching others whenever I can.</p>

 ---